camunda/docker-camunda-bpm-platform/README.md

 ### Volumes

-The Camunda Platform is installed inside the `/camunda` directory.
+Camunda Platform is installed inside the `/camunda` directory.
 Which means the Apache Tomcat configuration files are inside the `/camunda/conf/` directory and the deployments on Apache Tomcat are in `/camunda/webapps/`.
 The directory structure depends on the application server.

 ### Debug

-To enable JPDA inside the container you can set the environment variable `DEBUG=true` on startup of the container.
+To enable JPDA inside the container, you can set the environment variable `DEBUG=true` on startup of the container.
 This will allow you to connect to the container on port `8000` to debug your application.
 This is only supported for `wildfly` and `tomcat` distributions.

 ### Prometheus JMX Exporter

-To enable Prometheus JMX Exporter inside the container you can set the environment variable `JMX_PROMETHEUS=true` on startup of the container.
+To enable Prometheus JMX Exporter inside the container, you can set the environment variable `JMX_PROMETHEUS=true` on startup of the container.
 This will allow you to get metrics in Prometheus format at `<host>:9404/metrics`.
 For configuring exporter you need attach your configuration as a container volume